Upcoming project: Conservation Lower Zambezi

 We’re working hard to raise funds to build a third micro grid in Zambia shortly after the system at Conservation Lower Zambezi is up and running.

-The solar micro grid we plan to build at the Magurameno Basic School in the Lower Zambezi Area will test our new hybrid energy system, which will be part donation, part social enterprise.
+The solar micro grid we plan to build at the Mugurameno Basic School in the Lower Zambezi Area will test our new hybrid energy system, which will be part donation, part social enterprise.

 Working with solar installer Standard Microgrid, EBL has identified several schools in this region which would be excellent candidates for this type of hybrid system.